Mostly Resilient

 This role is mostly resilient

-Agricultural inspectors are labeled "Mostly Resilient" because the heart of their work — walking facilities, interviewing workers, making judgment calls, and enforcing laws — still requires a real human on the ground, something AI simply can't replicate yet.
-AI *is* taking over the tedious paperwork side of the job, like documentation and record-keeping, which actually frees inspectors up to focus on the higher-stakes decisions that matter most.
+Agricultural inspectors are labeled "Mostly Resilient" because the core of their job, which includes walking through facilities, interviewing workers, and making legal enforcement decisions, requires human judgment and physical presence that AI simply cannot replicate right now.
+AI is already taking over repetitive paperwork tasks like documentation and record-keeping, so inspectors are being freed up to focus on the parts of the work that actually need a human eye and a human decision.

 Read full analysis